material-motion/material-motion/concepts/patterns.md

 >     extension Animation: Intention {
 >     }
 >
 > Strongly-typed programming-languages that **lack** protocols or interfaces can create "container" objects.
-These container objects are part of an Intention class hierarchy.
+Such a container object would be part of an Intention class hierarchy.
+This is important because it allows [Runtimes](runtimes.md) to think in terms of Intention types.
 >
 >     class Intention {}
 >     class AnimationIntention: Intention {